parth-s-harness/Gitops-Samples/Sample-2/README.md

 ## Creating a PR Pipeline

-Checkout the [Interactive Guide](https://app.tango.us/app/embed/91bc8d1d-64fb-4523-b218-b86297deae85) to create a GitOps PR Pipeline for this sample.
+Check out the [Interactive Guide](https://app.tango.us/app/embed/91bc8d1d-64fb-4523-b218-b86297deae85) to create a GitOps PR Pipeline for this sample.

 - Under **Pipelines**, click on **+ Create a Pipeline**, give a name to your pipeline, and under **How do you want to set up your Pipeline?**, select **Inline** if you want to store your pipeline in Harness or **Remote** if you want to store your pipeline in a Git repository.